 Configure the Client to Trust the Certificate Authority

-Users can trust all the hosts signed by a CA by adding a known_hosts entry using @cert-authority tag in the known_hosts file.
+Users can trust all the hosts signed by a CA by adding a known_hosts entry using the @cert-authority tag in the known_hosts file.

 @cert-authority *.example.com <PUBLICKEY>